alfredzj/configuration-summary/anaconda-set-up.md

   - type ```conda install conda-build``` in the terminal
   - Use ```conda skeleton cran``` and ```conda build to install``` packages (you may mind the dependency issue)

 However this will **not** give you the control either.
-So my suggestion is simply using install.packages() in R to install your packages.
+Moreover, there might be more issues about shitty sytax in R. So my suggestion is simply using install.packages() in R to install your packages.